 Please note that you are not done at this point!
 You still need to configure your settings and map your properties, so that OwnerRez is pushing the right information to TripAdvisor.

-Even though you are connected and authorized, you still need to configure some settings so that OwnerRez knows what to push to TripAdvisor for your account.
+This should establish the connection between OwnerRez and TripAdvisor, but you still need to configure some settings so that OwnerRez knows what to push to TripAdvisor for your account.

 On the TripAdvisor API dashboard page, showing in the picture above, click the Change button at the top.
 This will load a page full of settings that pertain only to the TripAdvisor API integration.